victoriasuarez97/hotel-resort/README.md

 - [Scss](https://sass-lang.com/): I chose to use Scss as a stylesheet processor because of the easy way to manage classes and keep everything organized for each component.

 ## To run this locally
+⚠️ **FYI: You need to install Node.js v14.0.0 to run this propely!** ⚠️

 After you have cloned this repo:
 - All you have to do is open your terminal on the route of the folder you have located this project on, and type ``npm i`` to install all dependencies.
 - Make sure you are on the right folder, just in case type ``cd hotel-resort``.